 Caitlin de Rooij is a Web Accessibility Specialist.
 She works as an Accessibility Consultant for Level Level and provides training and workshops for enhancing digital accessibility.
 Caitlin’s expertise lies in ensuring that websites and digital content are designed and developed to be inclusive and usable for individuals with diverse abilities and disabilities.

 As more and more businesses move online, the stakes for website accessibility are higher than ever.
-Just in 2023, there were more than 4,600 ADA website lawsuit cases, and now that number is even higher.
+In 2024, there were more than 4,000 ADA website lawsuit cases.
+While that is definitely lower than the 4,600 in 2023, the shift can be explained by a declining number of federal cases but an increasing number of state-level lawsuits.

 What many businesses don’t realise is that they might not receive any warning before facing legal action.
 While some receive ADA demand letters alleging non-compliance, there’s no legal requirement to send one before filing a lawsuit.
 Your first notice could be the lawsuit itself.